cs0320/notes/book/src/apis-integration/apis-integration.md

 </details>

 Hence the `MockedNWSAPISource` class, which implements the same interface that the _real_ data source class does.
 Instead of getting me the real forecast, however, it always returns a constant temperature.
 No NWS needed.

 You'll use mocking in every sprint from now until the class is over; we've only barely discovered how important it is as a technique.
 And the patterns we have learned so far are perfect for implementing mocking well.
 To start with, a data source can be a strategy provided by the caller (real or mock).

-To see all this in action, **run the livecode**.
-Try the tests.
-Experiment with them.
-After the gearup, you'll have two examples to help you structure your Server sprint.

 <!--